Hepatic epithelioid hemangioendothelioma

 Citation, DOI, disclosures and article data

 At the time the article was created Yuranga Weerakkody had no recorded disclosures.View Yuranga Weerakkody's current disclosures

 At the time the article was last revised Ashesh Ishwarlal Ranchod had no financial relationships to ineligible companies to disclose.View Ashesh Ishwarlal Ranchod's current disclosures

 Hepatic epithelioid hemangioendothelioma (HEHE) is a rare, low- to intermediate-grade malignant hepatic vascular tumor.

-There may be a greater female incidence (with reported male-to-female ratio, 2:3), with peak incidence thought to be around the age of 30-40 years.
+There may be a greater female incidence (with reported M:F = 2:3), with peak incidence thought to be around the age of 30-40 years.

 Histologically, the tumors are composed of dendritic and epithelioid cells.
 Tumor cells with intracytoplasmic lumina, occasionally containing red blood cells, appear as signet ring-like structures 2.
 They can be difficult to diagnose on the basis of biopsy results.